 It would be great for you to come visit us because we'd love to get input from you about how we can work together to help our community with impactful service projects.

-Our weekly dinner meetings are in the Boardroom at The Union Kitchen in Kingwood!
+Our weekly dinner meetings are in the Boardroom in the back left corner of The Union Kitchen in Kingwood!
 Click here to checkout their awesome menu!

 In lieu of our regular weekly meeting the 4th week of the month, we get together for a social.
 Recent socials include axe throwing, Kingwood Escape Room, "Steak Night" at the local VFW post, margaritas as Los Cucos Kingwood, and karaoke at a community tavern, and more!